noe-eva/SwissGermanUD/README.md

 [NOAH's Corpus of Swiss German Dialects](https://noe-eva.github.io/NOAH-Corpus/) was used as a resource for the Swiss German part-of-speech tagging process - a process preliminary to parsing.

-The folder [monotonicity_splits]() contains the splits used for the _Dialect Normalization_ experiments described in the paper _On Biasing Transformer Attention Towards Monotonicity_: [Github Repo](https://github.com/ZurichNLP/monotonicity_loss)
+The folder [monotonicity_splits]() contains the splits used for the _Dialect Normalization_ experiments described in the paper [_On Biasing Transformer Attention Towards Monotonicity](https://github.com/ZurichNLP/monotonicity_loss)

 ## [Official Website](https://noe-eva.github.io/SwissGermanUD/)